 What are the Assessor's Duties?

-The assessor is charged with several administrative and statutory duties; however, the primary duty and responsibility is to cause to be assessed all real property within his/her jurisdiction except that which is otherwise provided by law.
-This would include residential, commercial, multi-residential, industrial, and agricultural classes of property.
+The Assessor is charged with several administrative and statutory duties.
+The primary duty and responsibility is to assess all real property within the Assessor’s jurisdiction except that which is otherwise provided by law.
+This would include residential, commercial, industrial and agricultural classes of property.